Abby Abinanti

 Abby Abinanti (born 1947 in San Francisco, California) is California's first Native American female lawyer.

 Early life and education

-She grew up on the Yurok Indian Reservation.
-She studied journalism at Humboldt State University, and later enrolled at the University of New Mexico School of Law.
-She was particularly interested in the field of Indian law and later specialized in family court proceedings and juvenile dependency due in large part to the Indian Child Welfare Act (1978).
+Abinanti grew up on the Yurok Indian Reservation.
+She studied journalism at Humboldt State University and later enrolled at the University of New Mexico School of Law.
+She developed an interest in Indian law and later specialised in family court proceedings and juvenile dependency, influenced in part by the Indian Child Welfare Act (1978).

 Career

-She was called to the State Bar of California in 1974.
-During the course of her legal career, Abinanti had developed the first tribal program to help members with the expungement process.
-In the 1990s, she began serving as a Commissioner in the Unified Family Court for the San Francisco Superior Court until retiring in 2011.
-From 2014-2015, she served as a part-time Commissioner for San Francisco Superior Court's dependency division.
+She was admitted to the State Bar of California in 1974.

+During her legal career, Abinanti developed a tribal programme to assist members with the expungement process.
+In the 1990s, she served as a commissioner in the Unified Family Court for the San Francisco Superior Court until retiring in 2011.
+From 2014 to 2015, she served as a part-time commissioner in the court's dependency division.

-Abinanti began serving as a Judge of the Yurok Tribal Court in 1997.
-Since 2007, she has served as the court's Chief Judge.
+Abinanti has served as a judge of the Yurok Tribal Court since 1997 and has been its Chief Judge since 2007.